 On the national level, he was a legal advisor to numerous State and Federal agencies concerning environmental regulatory matters.
 In recognition of his environmental credentials, President Carter appointed him as a Commissioner to the National Alcohol Fuels Commission, where his role was to analyze the development of alternative fuel sources.

-Mr. Schwartz continues to represent numerous private sector companies in the planning, development, remediation, brownfield redevelopment, regulatory, and litigation aspects of environmental matters.
-In conjuction with these representations, he has handled complex environmental litigation and achieved prominence for many precedent-setting decisions.
-In addition, he is frequently called upon as legal consultant and advisor to various government officials, and is often a guest lecturer at environmental programs sponsored by various public and private organizations associated with environmental matters.
+Mr. Schwartz is frequently called upon as legal consultant and advisor to various government officials, and has often been a guest lecturer at environmental programs sponsored by various public and private organizations associated with environmental matters.

 - New Jersey

 - U.S. District Court, District of New Jersey

 - U.S. Supreme Court